Spectral viscosity method with generalized Hermite functions for nonlinear conservation laws: Introduction

 As we know, a large amount of physical problems are modeled in unbounded domain.
-During the past two decades, more and more attentions were paid to numerical solutions of differential equations defined in unbounded domains.
+During the past two decades, {more attentions} were {attracted} to {the} numerical solutions of differential {equations in} unbounded domains.
 Among the existing literature, the Hermite and Laguerre spectral methods are the most commonly used approaches based on orthogonal polynomials in infinite interval, referring to \cite{FK}, \cite{XW}.
 Although the Hermite polynomials appear to be a natural choice of orthogonal basis of $L^2(\mathbb{R})$, it is not as popular as Fourier series and Chebyshev polynomials, due to its poor resolution (see \cite{GO}) and the lack of the analogue of fast Fourier transformation (FFT), see \cite{B2}.
 However, it is shown in \cite{B} that the poor resolution can be remedied by a suitable choice of scaling factor.
-Some further investigations on the scaling factor can be found in \cite{Tang} and also in Chapter 7, \cite{STW}.
-Recently, a guideline of choosing the suitable scaling factors for Gaussian/super-Gaussian functions is summarized by the author and S. S.-T. Yau in \cite{LY}, where the Hermite spectral method is used to resolve the conditional density function of the states in nonlinear filtering problems.
+Some further investigations on the scaling factor can be found in \cite{Tang} {and Chapter} 7, \cite{STW}.
+Recently, a {practical} guideline of choosing the suitable scaling factors for Gaussian/super-Gaussian functions is summarized by {S. S.-T. Yau and the author} in \cite{LY}, where the Hermite spectral method is used to resolve the {posterior} conditional density function of the states in nonlinear filtering problems.

 The literatures on the spectral method in unbounded domains have already been not as rich as those in bounded domains, let alone the spectral viscosity method in unbounded domains.
 As far as we know, J. Aguirre and J. Rivas \cite{AR} is the only paper that considered the spectral viscosity method based on the Hermite functions.
-However, they defined the Hermite functions in the weighted $L_w^2(\mathbb{R})$, where $w(x)=e^{-x^2}$.
-And no scaling factor is introduced.
-This essentially causes their involved theoretical proof of the convergence rate of their proposed scheme.
-And it is more costly when they try to implement their scheme numerically.
+However, they defined the Hermite functions in the weighted $L_w^2(\mathbb{R})$, where $w(x)={e^{x^2}}$. {No} scaling factor is introduced {there}.
+This essentially causes their involved theoretical proof of the convergence rate of their proposed scheme. {Also} it is more costly when they try to implement their scheme numerically.

 In this paper, we shall revisit the nonlinear scalar conservation laws in $\R$: